amaliapirva/PAOO/README.md

 Item 10: Have assignment operators return a reference to *this.
 Item 11: Handle assignment to self in operator=.
 Item 12: Copy all parts of an object.

+Tema4: Item 13: Use objects to manage resources.
+Item 14: Think carefully about copying behavior in resource-managing classes.